Flying the (not-so) friendly skies…

 Yep – that’s what I did.
-Trust me, I’m not going to win any Mother Of The Year Awards for what my daughter ate on that journey, but to quote a good friend of mine, “This is not about good parenting practices, it is about surviving the flight!”
+Trust me, I’m not going to win any Mother of the Year Awards for what my daughter ate on that journey, but this is not about good parenting practices, it is about surviving the flight!
 I thought about using the Benadryl.
 The thing is, I’d read that due to the sugar content, it can make some children hyper instead of drowsy.
 Since my daughter hadn’t had Benadryl before, Murphy’s Law (and my luck) would suggest that she’d be the rare hyper case.
 I decided not to take the chance and instead filled her gob with chips and cookies.
 (Aah – the mother guilt!!
 Does it make a difference that they were organic chips and gluten-free ginger snaps?!)

 Still, the idea of traveling with a baby or toddler seems so stressful to some that they either postpone travel until their child is older, or they leave the little one(s) at home.
-Yes, my daughter won’t remember the places she’s been in the past year-and-a-half, but my husband and I will never forget the wonderful times we’ve spent away from our busy day-to-day life, watching our baby girl experience new places, faces, flora, fauna, and food.
+Yes, my kids don’t remember many of their travels when they were babies and toddlers, but my husband and I will never forget the wonderful times we’ve spent away from our busy day-to-day life.
+We watched our babies experience new places, faces, flora, fauna, and food.
 Our vacations aren’t the same, they’re better.